memory4963/UDA_LADS/README.md

     ```
     conda env create -f environment.yaml
     ```

+    - There are some library conflicts when installing tensorflow by `pip`, so LUO recommends to install `pip` dependencies one by one in the terminal.

+        ```
+        pip install tensorflow
+        pip install tensorflow_hub
+        ...
+        ```

 2. Launch your environment with `conda activate LADS` or `source activate LADS`

 3. Compute and store CLIP embeddings for each dataset (see below)